 For a list of special discounts and opportunities for members, go to our SPECIAL OFFERS page.

-Co-founders ANTON DIETHER and JON WILLIAMS of the new Austin WGAW Members Group invite WGAW guild members in active status, living in or visiting the Austin, TX area, to join their mailing list for notification of regular and special local events.
+Co-founders ANTON DIETHER and JON WILLIAMS of the Austin WGAW Members Group invite WGAW guild members in active status, living in or visiting the Austin, TX area, to join their mailing list for notification of regular and special local events.
 To join the community (aka “rally” on this site), visit WritersGuildinAustin.

 WGF: Share Your Expertise with the Community!